prowe/dotNetCoreDemo/blog.md

 }
 ```

 We are going to be using Sqlite for this project because it is portable and easy to setup.
-To use SQL server (or Postgres etc,) include the appropriate import.
+To use SQL server (or Postgres etc,) include the appropriate dependency.

-To use databse migrations add a new section to the project.json as a sibling to the dependencies section:
+To use database migrations add a new section to the project.json as a sibling to the dependencies section:
 ```json
 "tools": {
     "Microsoft.EntityFrameworkCore.Tools": "1.0.0-preview2-final"
 }
 ```
 "Tools" in .Net core allow new commands to be added to the dotnet command for development or build time tasks.
-This tool gives us "dotnet ef" command.
+This tool gives us the "dotnet ef" command.

-Just like previous versions of Entity Framework, we need to create a "DBContext" class to act as an access point for data operations.
+Just like previous versions of Entity Framework, we need to create a "DbContext" class to act as an access point for data operations.
 Instances of this class are not threadsafe and should not be shared accross the application, but should be shared accross the request.
 (For those of you from the Hibernate space, this is the equivilent of a "Session" NOT a "SessionFactory").
 Luckly, the DI container can handle all of this scoping for us.

 ```C#
 using Microsoft.EntityFrameworkCore;